Effective OCD Treatment for Adults in Florida

-If you’ve landed on this page, you probably know what OCD is, and I won’t bore you with the technical details of what an OCD diagnosis entails.
-In a nutshell, OCD is:
+If you’ve landed on this page, you probably know what OCD is, so I won’t bore you with the technical details of an OCD diagnosis.

-I am passionate about working with adults with OCD because I have seen time and time again, the pain and struggles that OCD brings to everyday life.
-And by providing effective therapy in the South Florida area over the last decade, I have also had the incredibly rewarding opportunity of being a part of many people’s journey toward recovery.
+I've provided evidence-based therapy (aka, therapy we know works based on scientific studies) in the South Florida area for over decade.
+That means I've had the incredibly rewarding opportunity of being a part of many people’s journey toward recovery.
 I have helped many adults kick OCD’s butt, and if you’re ready – I would love to help you beat OCD, too.

 What I hear patients say about their intrusive thoughts: